-The Canadian Beef Cattle Research Market Development and Promotion Agency (Canada Beef) was established in 2002 under Part III of the FPAA, when its first Proclamation was registered.
+The Canadian Beef Cattle Research Market Development and Promotion Agency (Canadian Beef Check-Off Agency) was established in 2002 under Part III of the FPAA, when its first Proclamation was registered.

 The Canadian Beef Cattle Research, Market Development and Promotion Agency is run by a 16-member board of directors comprised of: provincial cattle producers (10), four members named by the Canadian Meat Council, one representative of importers and another member from the retail and food service sector.

-Beef PRA has authority to promote the marketing and production of beef cattle, beef and beef products for the purposes of interprovincial, export and import trade and to conduct and promote research activities related to beef and beef products.
+Canadian Beef Check-Off Agency has authority to promote the marketing and production of beef cattle, beef and beef products for the purposes of interprovincial, export and import trade and to conduct and promote research activities related to beef and beef products.
 Every person who sells beef cattle in interprovincial trade pays the Agency a levy of $1.00 for each head of beef cattle sold.

 The agency helps beef producers expand their markets and increase sales.
 Consumers benefit as well from an increased access to information on beef products, including their quality, and their nutritional profile.